StackVista/stackstate-docs/setup/agent/docker.md

    ```

 {% hint style="info" %}
-Running the StackState Swarm Agent in Docker Swarm mode will collect basic topology data from the cluster.
-To retrieve more data, including telemetry, StackState Agent V2 must also be installed on each node in the Swarm cluster as a [Docker compose setup](docker.md#docker-compose).
+Running the Rancher Observability Swarm Agent in Docker Swarm mode will collect basic topology data from the cluster.
+To retrieve more data, including telemetry, Rancher Observability Agent V2 must also be installed on each node in the Swarm cluster as a [Docker compose setup](docker.md#docker-compose).
 {% endhint %}

 ### Upgrade

-To upgrade StackState Agent V2 running inside a Docker container.
+To upgrade Rancher Observability Agent V2 running inside a Docker container.

 1. Stop the running container and remove it.